idoiag/LRG_project/Documentation/README.txt

 #### BACKGROUND /VF, IP/
 /Examples:
 VF - Why LRGs are important, use, challenges
+VF - How can an xml parser help the diagnostic service LRG records are available online at www.lrg-sequence-org.
+These records contains a lot of data about each LRG and it is useful for the bioinformatician to be able to access these records and extract a subset of data that they and other clinical scientists within their department may find useful.
+Developing an xml parser that deals specifically with LRG records means that the exact data need can be extracted very quickly and consistantly each time the request is made.
+Many laboratories currently store the LRG xml files on a local folder (which will decrease the processing time of the script slightly as it won't have to send requests via the internet).
+This method is also more secure as all the data processing can occur behind the NHS firewall.
+The disadvantage of this system is that the stored .xml files may not be of the most up-to-date information on the website, but this can be minimised by implemeting a regular routine for pulling .xml files from the site.
+The script itself compiles a list of all LRG xml files in the LRGs directory at the start of the script each time it is run therefore the script will be using the most up-to-date records that have been saved within the LRGs directory.
+This means that if additional or amended xml files are added to the directory, the script will use these and it won't fall over because it doesn't recognise a new LRG name or if one is missing that had previously been processed.
-VF - How can an xml parser help the diagnostic service, VF - How can bioinformaticians help > great idea to have a parser Etc. /
+VF - How can bioinformaticians help > great idea to have a parser Etc. /

 #### USAGE/INSTALLATION /IGP, IP, pending on features being added/

-lrgext does not require installation and can be run from the command line by providing the LRG name as an argument (default extension is .xml). lrgext will extract build, gene, transcript, exon information from a file in LRG format producing different output files:
+lrgext does not require installation and can be run from the command line by providing the gene name as an argument (default extension is .xml).
+This script was originally using the LRG name as the argument, but as most users of the script will be most likely to know the gene name before the LRG, this script can be used to find out a) if an LRG exists (and has been saved within the LRGs folder) and b) what the LRG id is for a given gene name. lrgext will extract build, gene, transcript, exon information from a file in LRG format producing different output files:
     - cvs file: provides the exon, transcript and protein coordinates separated by comma /IGP/